 The following section highlights additional issues which the CSB has identified to date in its investigation of the Chevron Richmond Refinery fire and major hydrocarbon release that occurred on August 6, 2012.
 These issues relate to the ongoing CSB investigation of the management and regulation of health and safety at refineries.
-The CSB final report will make additional recommendations consistent with this interim report and will present additional detailed findings and analyses in a final report on the incident, to be released later in 2013.
+The CSB will present detailed findings and analyses in a final report on the incident, to be released later in 2013.